Misba0019/Node.js-Basics/README.md

 - **Expected Output**:
 A random joke will be displayed in rainbow colors using the `colors` library.

+## Support
+⭐ If you find this project helpful, please consider visiting the repo and giving it a ⭐ star — it really helps!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.